 Often, the pain will come and go until it becomes more frequent, which is when most people see their primary care doctor, who orders blood tests that determine pancreatic function levels.

-The two tests are called amylase and lipase, and they can show whether the pancreas is functioning properly.
+The two tests, amylase and lipase, can show whether the pancreas functions properly.
 Those tests can also lead to a diagnosis of pancreatitis, which is a condition where the pancreas becomes enflamed, but it is not yet cancerous.

 Types of Pancreatic Cancer

 There are two types of pancreatic cancer.
-One type is called pancreatic exocrine cancer, which is much more common and much more lethal than the other type, which is known as pancreatic neuroendocrine cancer.
+One type, pancreatic exocrine cancer, is much more common and much more lethal than the other type, pancreatic neuroendocrine cancer.

 When determining the survival rate of a type of cancer, the medical community typically looks at the five-year outlook from the date of diagnosis.
 For pancreatic neuroendocrine cancer, the five-year survival rate is 53%.
 The survival rate for the exocrine type is only about 6%.
 If a misdiagnosis or improper treatment leads to a loved one’s passing, then a family member has the ability to work with an Albany pancreatic cancer malpractice lawyer to file a wrongful death suit.

-In almost all cases, the part of the pancreas with a tumor has to be removed surgically.
+In almost all cases, surgeons must remove the part of the pancreas with a tumor.
 The patient will, in some cases, undergo both chemotherapy and radiation therapy to kill the remaining cancer cells that may be present microscopically.

 Confer with an Albany Pancreatic Cancer Malpractice Attorney